Point to Point Wireless Ethernet Bridge:

 Outdoor Wi-Fi Range:

 The range of a wireless link is dependent upon the maximum allowable path loss.
 For outdoor links, you will get a strong signal as long as there is clear Line-of-Sight between the two antennas with sufficient clearance for the Fresnel zone.
 For Line-of-Sight, you should be able to visibly see the remote locations antenna from the main site.
 (Longer distances may require the use of binoculars).
 There should be no obstructions between the antennas themselves.
 This includes trees, buildings, hills, concrete, steel, power lines, or a drastic change in elevation, etc. As the distance extends beyond six miles, the curve of the earth (commonly called earth bulge) affects installation, requiring antennas to be placed at higher elevations.
 Use the 24dBi grid antennas for distance this far, or contact one of our technical consultants for a free path analysis.
-Please contact us to discuss your point to point application, as there are variables dependent on transmitting a strong, reliable wireless signal.
+Please contact us to discuss purchasing a point to point connection, as there are variables dependent on transmitting a strong, reliable wireless signal.

 What is Point-to-Point and Point-to-Multipoint Bridging?

 What is Point-to-Point?
 When connecting two points together (Also referred to as a Wireless Bridge kit), the distance, obstructions, and antenna height as well as location must be considered.
 If the antennas can be mounted indoors and the distance is not far (several hundred feet), the standard dipole or upgraded 7dBi Omni-directional may be used.

 An alternative is to use two patch antennas for your Wireless Point-to-Point Bridge Kit.
 GNS Wireless offers complete point to point wireless bridges that include everything you need to wirelessly connect your two locations safely and securely.